JohnSpahr/compliment-moi-pebble/README.md

-# compliment-moi-pebble
+# Compliment Moi for Pebble
-Get a compliment from your Pebble smartwatch!
+Get a compliment and some encouragement from your Pebble smartwatch!

 Compliments list forked from [here](https://gist.github.com/bmatheny/59cd6b745f464bd5599e0d9ab924903c).